robusta-dev/robusta/docs/setup-robusta/supported-clusters.rst

     oc adm policy add-scc-to-user anyuid -z robusta-forwarder-service-account oc adm policy add-scc-to-user anyuid -z robusta-runner-service-account

+The above permissions are very loose.
+More restrictive policies can be applied too.

 Minikube
 ==========
-Minikube is not supported.
+We don't recommend installing Robusta on Minikube, due to a Minikube bug.
+For more details, refer to `this GitHub issue <https://github.com/kubernetes/minikube/issues/14806>`_.

 We recommend testing with KIND instead.

 Other Kubernetes Providers
 ================================